anupshinde/anupzsite/contents/posts/going-static/index.md

 date: 2013-09-07
 title: Going Static - Why I don't need dynamic pages
 abstract: This blog has now been upgraded to use simple static html pages instead of a CMS.
 Why did I do that?
 What tools did I use?
 And more details within.
-tags: static, site-generator, nodejs, javascript, html
+tags: static, site-generator, nodejs, javascript, html, DigitalOcean
 ---

 This blog has now been upgraded to use simple static html pages instead of a CMS.
 Just a few days back, I had a good enough CMS in place for my blog powered by Google App Engine / Python 2.5.
 Having control over the code made it seriously customizable.
 But soon after I upgraded my blog last year, GAE made Python 2.7 as the latest.